Light Rail (MTR)

-The Light Rail, also known as the Light Rail Transit (LRT), officially the North-West Railway, is a light rail system in Hong Kong, serving the northwestern New Territories, within Tuen Mun District and Yuen Long District.
+The Light Rail, also known as the Light Rail Transit (LRT) (and formerly known as KCR Light Rail until 2 December 2007), officially the North-West Railway, is a light rail system in Hong Kong, serving the northwestern New Territories, within Tuen Mun District and Yuen Long District.
 The system operates over track, using overhead power supply.
-It was once one of four systems comprising the KCR network in Hong Kong, before the MTR–KCR merger in 2007.
+Operated by the MTR, it was once one of four systems comprising the KCR network in Hong Kong, before the MTR–KCR merger in 2007.
 It has a daily ridership of about 483,000 people.
 The network is coloured goldenrod on the MTR map.